mono/website/docs/debug+profile/debug/index.md

     handle SIGXCPU SIG33 SIG35 SIG36 SIGPWR nostop noprint

 If you use GDB to debug your mono process, you can use the function `mono_print_method_from_ip` (which takes an address) to obtain the name of a method given an address.
 This is particularly useful when examining stack traces.
-The function was renamed to `mono_pmip` in the Mono 1.1.x serie s (For a while the function was called `mono_print_method_from_ip`).
+The function was renamed to `mono_pmip` in the Mono 1.1.x series (For a while the function was called `mono_print_method_from_ip`).

 For example, when faced with a stack trace, like this: